 From time to time directors of Australian Unity Funds Management Limited, or their director related entities, may invest in or withdraw from the Scheme.
-These investments or withdrawals are on the same terms and conditions as those entered into by other Scheme unitholders and are trivial in nature.
+These investments or withdrawals are on the same terms and conditions as those entered into by other Scheme unitholders.